 - Partners in a Business Enterprise.
 The primary beneficiary is the policyholder’s business partner or partners.
 This type of life insurance policy is known as key person insurance.
 It usually complements a separate policy held for the benefit of the policyholder’s family and defined by one of the five scenarios above.

-Rather than designate beneficiaries without clear insured interests, or who might otherwise raise eyebrows at the insurance company, consider naming a trust as beneficiary instead.
+Rather than designate primary and secondary beneficiaries without clear insured interests, or who might otherwise raise eyebrows at the insurance company, consider naming a trust as beneficiary instead.
 As long as the trust’s guiding documents are clear on how its assets are to be disbursed, this is a more efficient way to deal with situations such as: